Celebrity chef: Endorsements

 Endorsements by celebrity chefs have led to increased demands for certain food products.
 Both Jamie Oliver and Nigella Lawson caused a surge in sales of goose fat after including it in recipes, and Ken Hom's first television series caused a surge in sales of Peking ducks.
 Endorsements by Delia Smith became so well known that the "Delia effect" was added to the British dictionary in 2001.
-For example, her How to Cook series caused a 10% spike in egg sales alone, and sales of tinned minced beef and Fray Bentos tinned pies went up by around 12% following the publication of How to Cheat at Cooking.

 Product range tie-ins on housewares have also becoming a staple part of a celebrity chef's income.
 More than 4.7 million of Ken Hom-endorsed wok range have been sold in Europe.
 The writing of cookbooks has also been a regular product of the celebrity chefs, from both those who have gained Michelin stars, and homestyle cooks who have had books produced as a tie-in for television shows.

 Certain endorsements by celebrity chefs have led to high levels of criticism from the food industry and the public.
 In 2011, Australian chef Darren Simpson created a range of burgers for fast-food restaurant Kentucky Fried Chicken, leading to comments being posted on Twitter such as "Darren Simpson you complete and utter sell-out.
 KFC?
 Seriously?".
 Australian television chef Colin Fassnidge said that the move by Simpson resulted in him becoming a laughing stock, and that while celebrity chefs can make a fortune from such deals, they also risk their credibility.
 In the UK, Marco Pierre White drew criticism after teaming up with Bernard Matthews Farms in March 2010 to create a range of ready meals that were dropped after a year of production.